Jaw jerk reflex: Factors affecting the reflex

-Gender
+Sex

-Studies have shown that there is a significant effect of gender on the jaw jerk reflex.
+Studies have shown that there is a significant effect of sex on the jaw jerk reflex.
 Electromyographs are used to measure the impulse within the muscle, allowing the amplitude of the impulse to be known and shown on a graph.
 The ECMs were focussed on the masseter muscle and temporalis muscle.
 Females showed a significantly higher amplitude – meaning that the impulse was larger – than males.
-This should be taken into account when interpreting ECM results, as a female’s graphs will normally show a higher peak to peak amplitude than a male.
+This should be taken into account when interpreting ECM results, as a female's graphs will normally show a higher peak to peak amplitude than a male.
 The mean latency of the impulse was also found to be shorter in females than in males.
-This variation in women appears to be constant, and is not affected by the menstrual cycle.
+This variation in females appears to be constant, and is not affected by the menstrual cycle.

 Age

 Studies have shown that there has been a slight general increase in latency of this reflex with increasing age.
 Latency is defined here as the time taken between the chin tap to the first obvious deflection as seen on the subject.
 The most prominent decline in masseteric activity was recorded in patients aged 75 years and older, which might be due to the reduction in both tendon and superficial reflexes.
 A study also reports that 52% of the elderly exhibit an absence of jaw jerk reflex, in an average age of 81.8 years.

 Jaw muscles do not display very prominent changes in muscular tissue with age in healthy elderly, as their oral cavities are in constant motor movement (i.e.: performing tasks such as talking and chewing etc.).
 This motion delays the decrease in lean body mass and aids protein retention that comes with age, preventing the muscular tissues from wearing and tearing.